• Skip to primary navigation

 Second roller blind bracket or idle bracket screwed in place

-Once both brackets are firmly fixed, the final job now is to install the roller blind and chain mechanism in place.
+With both brackets securely fixed, it’s time to install the roller blind and chain mechanism.

 Insert idle pin to hold roller in bracket